gmackall/productivity-tools/issue_grapher/README.md

 ![Example output](https://github.com/gmackall/productivity-tools/blob/main/issue_grapher/sample.png)

 ### Things that would be nice to add:
-1. Pass args to determine the time bucketing.
+1. Pass args to determine the time bucketing (it buckets by week currently).
 2. Pass args to determine the start and end time.
 3. Make the x axis legible.